qkost/raiders-of-the-lost-dice/Session Notes/Session 13 - The Abbot's Secret.md

 Welcome friends back to the world of Exandria!
 Last we left off our adventurers finished their ascent up Brokenveil Peak to the *Sanctuary of the Draconic Protector*, the childhood home of our very own Tato.

 The gang did some godly research with Arli, cured [[Chives]] from a necromantic curse, and jammed out with some wood blocks.
-After a few days of much needed rest, our adventurers were summoned to [[Abbot Bok]]'s private meditation grounds.
+After a few days of much needed rest, our adventurers were summoned to [[Abbot Bok (Shimmerwing)]]'s private meditation grounds.

 As you all stand on outer branches of the temple's great tree, Bok turns to [[Tato]] and says: "Show me what you have learned!"